dcreemer/1pass/README.md

 echo "source /usr/local/etc/1pass/bash_completion.sh" >> ~/.bash_profile
 ```

-By default the completion script will look for fzf on your path.
-If present, it will use fzf completion
+By default the completion script will look for `fzf` completion support in your environment.
+If present,
+it will use fzf completion ([see here](https://github.com/junegunn/fzf#fuzzy-completion-for-bash-and-zsh)).

+_Note: If you have installed `fzf` using homebrew on macOS, make sure you have enabled completion by
+running `$(brew --prefix)/opt/fzf/install --completion` and follow the prompts._

-([see here](https://github.com/junegunn/fzf#fuzzy-completion-for-bash-and-zsh)).
-If you do not have fzf or if you turn
-this feature off it will revert to standard bash completion behavior.
-If you would like to explicitly disable
+If you do not have fzf or if you turn this feature off it will revert to standard bash completion
-FZF completion for 1pass, you can do so as follows:
+behavior.
+If you would like to explicitly disable FZF completion for 1pass, you can do so as follows:

 ```sh
 export ONEPASS_FZF_COMPLETE=false